Dani-Devlop/Lyric-Site/README.md

 ## 📄 License

-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the [MIT License](https://github.com/Dani-Devlop/Lyric-Site/blob/main/LICENCE).

 ---